bbauska/Silus-Cool/README.md

-# Silus-Cool
+# Silus-cool
-Silus' Cool New Website.
-Requests name, e-mail &amp; click-box to agree.
-Nothing saved here.
+Cool codepen instrument to get user name and e-mail address.
+Take a look at Silus-cool.bauska.org.